hirememorey/nba-lineup-optimizer/README.md

 ### Model Performance ✅
 - **Data-Driven Approach**: Ready to implement real basketball intelligence from possession data
-- **k=8 Archetype System**: Rich player archetypes for meaningful lineup analysis
 - **Real Pattern Discovery**: Analyze 574,357 possessions to discover actual basketball patterns
 - **Model Integration**: Unified interface ready for data-driven models

-### Key Architectural Decision
-**Simplified Model Architecture**: The original research paper specified matchup-specific coefficients (36 parameters), but our data only contains 4 unique matchups.
-The solution was a simplified model with shared coefficients (7 parameters), which is more robust and generalizable.

 ## Getting Started